 Proposal on mandating the HSR system

-On 13 February 2026, Food Ministers agreed to request Food Standards Australia New Zealand (FSANZ) to prepare a Proposal on mandating the HSR system in the Australia New Zealand Food Standards Code.
+On 13 February 2026, Food Ministers agreed to request Food Standards Australia New Zealand (FSANZ) to prepare a proposal on mandating the Health Star Rating system in the Australia New Zealand Food Standards Code.
 This follows findings that uptake of the Health Star Rating system has fallen short of voluntary uptake targets set by Food Ministers in 2020.
 You can read about the targets and uptake here.

-FSANZ will now begin this work, following legislated procedures set out in the FSANZ Act 1991.
-The work will be informed by preparatory work which began in 2024 at the request of ministers.
+FSANZ has commenced this work as Proposal 1067 – Health Star Rating system, following legislated procedures set out in the FSANZ Act 1991.
+The work is informed by preparatory work which began in 2024 at the request of Food Ministers.

-FSANZ’s work is expected to take 12-18 months and will include opportunities for public comment.
+FSANZ’s work is expected to take 12-18 months and will include two opportunities for public comment, should FSANZ prepare a draft variation to mandate the Health Star Rating system following the first call for submissions.

 You can read more about FSANZ’s work here.